Corn Helyg (Willow Chimney) is a 17th Century Welsh long cottage near Llanfwrog, on the island of Anglesey in north Wales.

 - Incredible Edible Hedgerows, which are 400 years old.
 They grow all around Corn Helyg, and are abundant with wild plums, sloes, blackberries, hawthorn, wild cherry and gorse.

-- Our stream and wetland is rich with meadowsweet, and these areas will be developed further by planting more trees – mainly trees and shrubs with edible, medicinal and other useful qualities.
+- Our stream and wetland is rich with meadowsweet, and these areas have been developed further by planting more trees – mainly trees and shrubs with edible, medicinal and other useful qualities.

 - No-dig vegetable beds using organic and permaculture principles.

 Corn Helyg is on Anglesey’s west side, in an area of outstanding natural beauty.
-The wildlife is amazing, and although we’ve been told we are situated on the windiest part of the island, we don’t really notice the high winds.
-We planted a shelter belt of 500 trees in November 2011, to protect Corn Helyg’s animals and plants.
+The wildlife is amazing, and although we have been told we are situated on the windiest part of the island, we don’t really notice the high winds.
+We have planted over 5000 Welsh native woodland trees here since 2011.